White Rock, British Columbia: White Rock in television and film

 Scenes from the boxing film Knockout were filmed in White Rock.
 Portions of the 1965 film The Railrodder starring Buster Keaton were filmed in White Rock.
 Much of the 1982 movie Big Meat Eater was filmed near and around the White Rock waterfront.
 The USA Network's detective comedy Psych was also filmed in White Rock, though the series is set in Santa Barbara, California.
 There is also a brief scene in Leaving Normal filmed at the White Rock waterfront.
 Scenes from The X-Files were also filmed here, as were scenes from the Steven Seagal movie Driven to Kill.
-An episode of the FX dramedy series Better Things from its second season titled "White Rock", that originally aired on November 9, 2017, had scenes that was filmed in White Rock.
+An episode of the FX dramedy series Better Things from its second season titled "White Rock", that originally aired on November 9, 2017, had scenes that were filmed in White Rock.
 The Hallmark movie Like Cats & Dogs had many city scenes filmed here, as well as scenes on the public pier.
 K-pop girl group Twice features local White Rock gelato shop Ocean Rock Cafe on Marine Drive as well as the historic pier and railway in their 2018 music video Likey.